aryamitra06/dev-inside/README.md

 # Devinside
-Stackoverflow like forum for developers contains advanced features and stunning UI.
+Stackoverflow like forum for connecting developers that contains advanced features and stunning UI.

 # Developer
 Aryamitra Chaudhuri